jkominek/x16expansion/README.md

 an output of the edge connector, to match the KiCad convention of I2C masters having SCL as an output.
 (This is despite the ability of I2C slaves to stretch the clock signal as necessary.)

+### I2C Port

+This is a simple symbol intended to be used with a right-angled 2x5 female header, to make a little board that sticks up from the motherboard.
+Something like the Würth Elektronik 613010243121.

+### User port

+Same idea, but you'd need a larger connector.

+### Audio option

+TODO

+### Other headers

+* The extra 65C22 pin header doesn't have enough to support a complete device (no power), so I don't consider it interesting enough to bother with.
+* SNES 3/4 really only has one thing you could do with it, which is bring it out to some more controller ports, so there's not much reuse value for a symbol.
+* Front panel should just go to LEDs via cables, not much sense in one larger connector to it.
+* For the VERA header, I'd sooner make a symbol representing a place to plug a VERA into, to encourage reuse of them in other applications.

 ## !!!
 WARNING !!!